getodk/docs/docs/central-upgrade.rst

 Upgrading to Central v2023.2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is *critical infrastructure upgrade*.
-It updates many aspects of the infrastructure including upgrading the included PostgreSQL database from 9.6 (no longer supported) to 14 (stable and supported through 2026).
-It also changes the way that configuration customizations are made to reduce conflicts with future updates to Central.
+In particular, it upgrades the included PostgreSQL database from 9.6 (no longer supported) to 14 (stable and supported through 2026).
+Docker and Docker Compose are also upgraded.
+This release also changes the way that configurations are made to reduce conflicts with future updates to Central.
 Please read the following instructions carefully.

 .. warning::
   This upgrade may take more time and disk space than previous updates.